AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

 ## Get in touch

 Get in touch about related topics/report any errors.
-Reach out to me at bitesizedaq@gmail.com.
+Reach out to me at: bitesizedaq@gmail.com.

 ## License and Reuse